NewGaea/conlang_tools/texts/the_lords_prayer.md

 ## License

-This is a passage of scripture adapted into modern English based upon the King James Version of the Christian Bible.
-As the KJV is in the pulic domain, the intepreter claims no special license over this adaptation of the passage.
+This is a passage of scripture adapted into modern English based loosely upon the King James Version of the Christian Bible.
+As the King James translation is in the pulic domain, there is no licensing requirement for the underlying translation.
+The intepreter claims no special license over this adaptation of the passage.

+You may use this resource as you see fit, with or without attribution.